Rawayju/Bullet-Space/readme.md

 Spend your money wisely!
 Each upgrades significantly makes things easier, but they get pretty costy pretty soon.

 The shop stores all the values *(like money, damage and firerate bought)* into global variables set on ***game.js*** at the start of the game.
 From there, ***SCNplayLevel.js*** can easily acess them.

+### SCNendLevel.js:
+Once you run out of lives in ***SCNplayLevel***, a game over cutscene will start playing showing Spacen reflecting over her first day at work.
+Then, the credit screen pops up.

+### SCNcredits.js:
+Credits screen!
+It also showcases your total score made by tearing apart asteroids and collecting gems.
+Try to beat you presonal best!

 ### phaser.min.js
 is the file needed for Phaser 3 to do its magic.